Skip to content

 Enrolment

-To qualify for enrolment in the NZDA Certificate in Dental Assisting, students must be permanent residents of New Zealand, and be employed as a dental assistant by an NZDA member for a minimum of 20 hours per week at the time of enrolment and for the duration of the course year.
+To qualify for enrolment in the NZDA Certificate in Dental Assisting, students must be permanent residents of New Zealand and be employed as a dental assistant by an NZDA member for a minimum of 20 hours per week at the time of enrolment and for the duration of the course year.

-All students require a supervising dentist, who is ultimately responsible for their progression on the course and is able to conduct their practical workplace observation assessments.
+All students require a supervising dentist, who is ultimately responsible for their progression on the course and is able to conduct their practical workplace assessments.
 Supervising dentists must be NZDA members who are willing and able to support their dental assistant throughout the course.

 Course Structure